 Goodwill is initially measured at cost, being the excess of the consideration transferred over the group's net identifiable assets acquired and liabilities assumed.

 If this consideration is lower than the fair value of the net assets of the subsidiary acquired, the difference is recognised in profit or loss.
 After initial recognition goodwill is measured at cost less any accumulated impairment losses.
-Where goodwill forms part of a cash-generating unit and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation.
+Where goodwill forms part of a cash-generating unit and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
 Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the cash-generating unit retained.

-INVESTMENT IN ASSOCIATE
+INVESTMENT IN ASSOCIATES

 An associate is an entity in which the group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.
-The group's interests in an associate are accounted for using the equity method.
-On initial recognition the investment in an associate is recognised at cost and subsequently the carrying amount is increased or decreased to recognise the group's share of the net assets of the associate after the date of acquisition.
-Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.
+The group's interests in its associates are accounted for using the equity method.
+On initial recognition the investment in associates is recognised at cost and subsequently the carrying amount is increased or decreased to recognise the group's share of the net assets of the associates after the date of acquisition.
+Goodwill relating to the associates is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.

-The group's share of the associate's profit or loss is recognised in profit or loss, outside of operating profit and represents profit or loss after tax of the associate.
-Where there has been a change recognised directly in other comprehensive income or equity of the associate the group recognises its share of any changes and discloses this, where applicable, in the group statement of other comprehensive income or group statement of changes in equity.
-Distributions received from the associate reduce the carrying amount of the investment.
-Unrealised gains and losses resulting from transactions between the group and the associate are eliminated to the extent of the group's interest in the associate.
-After application of the equity method the group determines whether it is necessary to recognise any additional impairment loss with respect to its net investment in the associate.
-The group determines at each reporting date whether there is objective evidence that the investment in the associate is impaired.
+The group's share of the associates' profit or loss is recognised in profit or loss, outside of operating profit and represents profit or loss after tax of the associates.
+Where there has been a change recognised directly in other comprehensive income or equity of the associates, the group recognises its share of any changes and discloses this, where applicable, in the group statement of other comprehensive income or group statement of changes in equity.
+Distributions received from the associates reduce the carrying amount of the investment.
+Unrealised gains and losses resulting from transactions between the group and the associates are eliminated to the extent of the group's interest in the associates.
+After application of the equity method the group determines whether it is necessary to recognise any additional impairment loss with respect to its net investment in the associates.
+The group determines at each reporting date whether there is objective evidence that the investment in associates is impaired.
 If there is such evidence the group calculates the amount of impairment as the difference between the recoverable amount of the investment and its carrying value and then recognises the loss in profit or loss.
-Where the group's interest in an associate is reduced but the equity method continues to be applied, the group reclassifies to profit or loss (where appropriate) the proportion of the gain or loss previously recognised in other comprehensive income relative to that reduction in ownership interest.
+Where the group's interest in associates is reduced but the equity method continues to be applied, the group reclassifies to profit or loss the proportion of the gain or loss previously recognised in other comprehensive income (where appropriate) relative to that reduction in ownership interest.
 The use of the equity method should cease from the date that significant influence is lost.
-The company carries its investments in an associate at cost less accumulated impairment in its separate financial statements.
+The company carries its investments in associates at cost less accumulated impairment in its separate financial statements.